DQE Emergency Preparedness Products

-DQE provides practical products and expert support that improves the safety and readiness of the response and healthcare community.
+DQE provides practical products and expert support that improves the safety and readiness of the public safety, healthcare, and workplace community.

 Since 1990, the emergency preparedness expertise at DQE has enabled national organizations, government agencies, and thousands of hospitals, fire departments, and law enforcement agencies better prepare for the consequences of natural and man-made disasters.
 The staff at DQE has used their personal experience from the front line – as emergency physicians, nurses, firefighters, emergency managers, and safety specialists – to develop and enhance emergency preparedness products and healthcare emergency preparedness services that are appropriate and practical.

-DQE has the expertise and resources needed to help hospitals enhance their readiness for an impending crisis – before it becomes a disaster.
-Our work includes developing and implementing emergency management programs for hospitals, writing mass casualty plans and pandemic influenza plans, preparing hospitals for decontamination emergencies and evacuations, participating on expert panels, and authoring reports on these topics.
+DQE has the expertise and resources needed to help hospitals, public safety responders, workplaces enhance their readiness for an impending crisis – before it becomes a disaster.

 DQE provides equipment and supplies that address the true needs of responders, emergency managers, and healthcare professionals everywhere.
 The products are developed to be appropriate and practical solutions.
 From single victim to mass casualty events, DQE products are designed to scale up or down, depending on your needs, to deliver the appropriate level of response.
 The DQE product line includes: